coppertop-bones/bones-kernel/docs/kernel.md

 mm \
 tm

-VM buffer - over allocate buffer in VM and allow OS to allocate physical memory as and when required \
 ID is an index into an array (fixed size elements) \
 RP is a u32 offset into a buffer (variable size elements) - Relative Pointer